 The Sum of All Cheers

-You awaken, slightly bleary eyed.
 Upon realizing you’re alive, and which end of the bed your head is resting on, or even that you’re in a bed at all, you begin to reflect on the events of the previous night.
-You may struggle to remember the name of the person next to you, or the location of your phone, and who the owners of the various and sundry business cards and cocktail napkins with phone numbers on them in your pocket are, and… “What the hell is that stain on my shirt?!?”
+You may struggle to remember the name of the person next to you if there is one, or the location of your phone, and where the various business cards and cocktail napkins with phone numbers on them in your pocket came from, and… “What the hell is that stain on my shirt and why is my knee sore?!?”

 Never has a journey lasting 12 or so hours seemed as perilous as the one taken on New Year’s Eve.
 The occasion is singularly fraught with sharp turns and pitfalls: the requisite kiss at midnight can escalate and lead to much more than you planned, a celebratory toast can easily turn into multiple shots and a trip through a drunken wormhole.
 I have witnessed many a New Year’s Eve train wreck during my years behind the bar.
 So while not typically a fan of lists, I have struggled to carefully choose and share with you here some humble suggestions on how you might scale the ladder of revelry without tumbling down a chute of bad decisions on New Year’s Eve.